p1ng-request/docs/templates/Pandas/Pandas_Convert_datetime_series.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook will help you understand to convert a datetime column to any other datetime format.
+**Description:** This notebook provides instructions on how to use the Pandas library to convert a datetime series into a usable format.

 ## Input